shashank-KU/OmniCorr/README.md

 ### Step 6: Integrate the external heatmap

-Follow step 3, Use the `calculate_correlations()` function from `OmniCorr` to calculate `Pearson` correlations between the transposed transcriptomics data and the external variables
+Follow step 3, Use the `calculate_correlations()` function from `OmniCorr` to calculate `Pearson` correlations between the transposed transcriptomics data and the external variables.
+The metadata used in this package is an example data frame that contains information about the samples used in the study.
+It includes 14 variables, such as body weight, length, sex, gut condition, bleeding, fat and liver scores, and hepatosomatic and cardiosomatic indices.

 ``` r
 data(metadata)